… by F. William Engdahl, …with New Eastern Outlook, Moscow

 F. William Engdahl is a strategic risk consultant and lecturer, holding a degree in politics from Princeton University and is a best-selling author on oil and geopolitics, exclusively for the online magazine “New Eastern Outlook.”

-Posted by F. William Engdahl on November 13, 2014, With 3671 Reads Filed under Government & Politics.
+Posted by F. William Engdahl on November 13, 2014, With 3678 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.